I have suffered from severe psoriasis and psoriatic arthritis for many years, and am constantly in search of new treatment options.

 WebMD talks to experts about the link between weather and joint pain.

-The natural progression for me to explore next seemed to be at locations in high altitude.
+The natural progression for me to explore next seemed to be at locations at high altitudes.
 I could find almost nothing.
-If you search yourself you will find the occasional forum with a few responses here or there but there is only one scientific article I could find and it is more than 30 years old.
-The best part of the article is that it is on our favor.
+If you search yourself you will find the occasional forum with a few responses here or there but there is only one scientific article I could find and it is more than 30 years old, and, get this: it's in our favor.

 Searching for alternative methods to treat chronic arthritis will bring you a lot of results to sort through.
 It is a shame that there are so few studies on obvious candidates that are likely to improve living with arthritis.
 Living at high altitudes may give you the peace you have been looking for.
 So the next time you consider moving, consider looking up.